nikhil-chigali/AI-dump/Introduction to Statistics - Stanford University📖/Descriptive Statistics and Visualizing Information 📊.md

 ![[Pasted image 20230516132335.png]]
 This graph is an example of the `principle of small multiples` Histogram depends on the intervals that we select for the blocks of data.
-In Box plot, the data is automatically divided into 4 quantiles.
+In Box plot, the data is automatically divided into 4 quartiles.

 ## Scatter plot
 The **Scatter plot** is used to depict data that come as *pairs*.
 It is useful to visualize the relationship between 2 variables.